gindriliunas/Gintas-Indriliunas/README.md

 ---

 ###  [Lab 2: Vulnerability Scanning](./lab-1-vulnerability-scan/README.md)
-- Tools: Nmap, Metasploit
+- Tools: Nessus
-- Discovered 5 high-risk vulnerabilities across virtual machines
+- Discovered 14 high-risk vulnerabilities on one device, remediated 1 that was possible.
-- Mapped network assets and proposed mitigations
+- Mapped network assets and scanned all devices on the network for vulnerabilities
+- Here Is the Video: https://www.youtube.com/watch?v=1aIY9tGRVtM

 ---